Table of Contents

 Warehouse picking can directly affect customer satisfaction, as it can be the difference between a shipment that arrives as expected or one that has missing or incorrect items.

-Additionally, if it’s taking too much time to pick orders, leading to delayed order fulfillment, some customers will not be pleased with late deliveries.
+Additionally, if it’s taking too much time to pick orders, leading to delayed order fulfillment, some customers will not be pleased with late deliveries and delivery exceptions.
 It’s important to get this stage of the ecommerce supply chain right, every time.

 Your order accuracy rate is an important metric, as it can be tied to the number of customer support inquiries, bad reviews, and even ecommerce exchanges and returns you receive.
 It can even deter customers from purchasing from you a second time, decreasing your customer lifetime value and having customer loyalty take a hit.